 Instructions

-- Pour the homemade apple cider into the blender/shaker.
+- Pour the homemade apple cider into the mixing glass.
 Measure in the salted caramel.
-Blend/shake until the caramel is incorporated into the cider.
-Once combined, add the bourbon, if you so choose, and stir with a spoon to mix.
+Stir vigorously until the caramel is incorporated into the cider.

-Nutrition Information:
+Nutrition

 I dream about caramel apple cider basically all year round!
 Hot, cold, every which way — especially if you’re salting the caramel, mmm.
-I normally mix cider with rum, but bourbon would make me feel so much fancier 😀
+I normally mix cider with rum, but bourbon would make me feel so much fancier š

 Goodness, YES.
 I’m a fan of apple cider for any time during the year, though this time, when it’s just beginning to hint at fall and coolness, is the time I want it the most.
 I’ve never had cider with rum before, but I’m sure it’s equally as delicious as the bourbon-spiked cider!